brunoruviaro/ardour4-tutorial/_posts/2014-07-21-using-sends.md

 Like Plugins, Sends are also created in the Processor Box.
-Go to each of your drum tracks, right-click in empty space of the Processor Box, and create a *New Aux Send* directed to the appropriate Bus (in our case, named DRUMS).
+Go to each of your drum tracks, right-click in empty space of the Processor Box, and create a *New Aux Send...* directed to the appropriate Bus (in our case, named DRUMS).

 ![sends4]({{ site.url }}/images/Ardour4_Sends_4.png)

+> TIP: If you do *not* see the "*New Aux Sends...*" option in the menu, it's probably because you did not create any bus yet.
+Go back to the previous step to create the bus.

 You should now see the Send displayed in the Processor Box: